vindenez/AdapAD_embedded/README.md

 An implementation of Adaptive Anomaly Detector (AdapAD) for embedded systems with limited computational resources.
 AdapAD is an AI-based model for automatic data quality control.

-The model aims to detect anomalous measurements from real-time univariate time series data.
+The model utilizes online learning to adapt to concept-drift and to detect anomalous measurements from real-time univariate time series data.

 ## References